shakil2995/shakil2995/README.md

 ## Hi there👋
 ### Too lazy to update :3
-- 🔭 I know a little bit of (Have working Projects) :javascrypt (Vanilla , ES6 , Node , Express), Php , laravel , Blender, Python , Django , Java , C++
+- 🔭 I know a little bit of (Have working Projects) :javascrypt (Vanilla , ES6 , Node , Express), Php , laravel , Blender, Python , Django , Java , C++, Solidity
 - 🌱 I’m currently learning : React
 - 📫 How to reach me: Facebook : fb.com/shakil.ahmed15
+- 👯 I would love to collaborate on Web Apps , DAPPs
 - last updated 1/5/2022

 <!-- **shakil2995/shakil2995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.